sirosen/globus-sdk-python/docs/user_guide/usage_patterns/sessions_and_consents/handling_transfer_auth_params/index.rst

             print(name)

+    with globus_sdk.UserApp("ls-session", client_id=NATIVE_CLIENT_ID) as app:
+        client = globus_sdk.TransferClient(app=app)

+        # because the recommended test configuration uses a mapped collection
+        # without High Assurance capabilities, it will have a data_access scope
+        # requirement
+        # comment out this line if your collection does not use data_access
+        client.add_app_data_access_scope(COLLECTION_ID)

         # do the `ls` and detect the authorization_parameters as being present
         try:
             print_ls_data()
         except globus_sdk.TransferAPIError as err:
             if err.info.authorization_parameters:
                 print("An authorization requirement was not met.")
             else:
                 raise

 Convert the Error to GARE Format
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^